Understanding the Overlap Between Trauma and ADHD

 - Journey Towards Wellness Psychotherapy

 When a child or adult struggles with focus, restlessness, or impulsive behavior, ADHD is often the first explanation that comes to mind.
-And while ADHD is seemingly a quite common and very real neurodevelopmental condition, recent research shows something important: trauma can look a lot like ADHD—and without a careful assessment, the two can be confused.
+While ADHD is a common and real neurodevelopmental condition, recent research reveals something crucial: trauma can look a lot like ADHD.
+Without careful assessment, the two can easily be confused.

-This doesn’t mean ADHD is being diagnosed “wrong” across the board.
-Instead, it tells us that trauma and attention problems often overlap, and both deserve thoughtful, trauma-informed evaluation.
-Read on to learn what the evidence says and why it matters.
+This doesn’t mean ADHD is being diagnosed incorrectly across the board.
+Instead, it highlights that trauma and attention problems often overlap, and both deserve thoughtful, trauma-informed evaluation.
+Let's explore what the evidence says and why it matters.

-Trauma in childhood—whether through instability, neglect, or multiple adverse childhood experiences (ACEs)—can create behaviours that resemble ADHD almost perfectly.
-Hypervigilance can look like hyperactivity.
-Dissociation can look like daydreaming.
-Survival behaviours can look like impulsivity.
+Trauma in childhood can create behaviors that resemble ADHD almost perfectly.
+For instance, hypervigilance can look like hyperactivity.
+Dissociation may appear as daydreaming.
+Survival behaviors can mimic impulsivity.

 Large population studies show that children with four or more ACEs are over three times more likely to be diagnosed with ADHD compared to their peers.
-This doesn’t always mean the diagnosis is incorrect—some children do have both conditions—but it highlights how trauma can shape attention, behaviour, and emotion in ways that mimic ADHD.
+This doesn’t always mean the diagnosis is incorrect—some children do have both conditions—but it underscores how trauma can shape attention, behavior, and emotion in ways that mimic ADHD.

 Researchers and clinicians consistently warn that trauma is still under-assessed in many ADHD evaluations.
-Without a full picture, a child’s trauma response can be labeled as an attention disorder, leading to treatment that may help with behaviour but doesn’t address the deeper emotional wounds.
+Without a full picture, a child’s trauma response can be misidentified as an attention disorder.
+This can lead to treatment that may help with behavior but fails to address the deeper emotional wounds.

 Rather than a simple misdiagnosis, adults often carry both sets of symptoms—longstanding ADHD traits combined with the impact of difficult or traumatic life experiences.
-Unaddressed trauma can intensify forgetfulness, distractibility, or emotional reactivity, while untreated ADHD can make coping with trauma more challenging.
-The two conditions can interact, amplify one another, and complicate daily functioning.
+Unaddressed trauma can intensify forgetfulness, distractibility, or emotional reactivity.
+Conversely, untreated ADHD can complicate coping with trauma.
+The two conditions can interact, amplifying one another and complicating daily functioning.

-Because of this overlap, accurate diagnosis requires a clinician who understands both trauma frameworks and adult ADHD presentation, and who takes the time to explore the full developmental and emotional history.
+Because of this overlap, accurate diagnosis requires a clinician who understands both trauma frameworks and adult ADHD presentation.
+They must take the time to explore the full developmental and emotional history.

 Why There’s No Single “Misdiagnosis Percentage”

-You may notice that research rarely gives a simple answer like “__% of ADHD is actually trauma.”
-That’s because:
+You may notice that research rarely provides a simple answer like “__% of ADHD is actually trauma.”
+This is because:

 Trauma and ADHD can occur together, not just instead of one another.